Mental Health Access & Support

 The Brain and Body Coalition, LLC

-• Bilingual Spanish-English, Bilingual with another language, Communications – emails, phone calls, in person outreach, Fact-checking, Previous experience working with young people, Data collection/analysis, Lived experience – Students living with a mental health condition or those that have supported a family member or friend with a mental health diagnosis.
+Desired Skills: Bilingual Spanish-English, Bilingual with another language, Communications – emails, phone calls, in person outreach, Gardening/farming experience, Previous experience working with young people, Public speaking/presenting, Social media management, Fishing or other outdoor sports

 Are you interested in getting involved with The Brain & Body Coalition?
 Visit here for your next steps.